 It’s for these reasons I’ve taken so long to write about my grandfather Frank.
 Not that it’s a particularly difficult subject for me to write about, but because I’m so aware that his memory is, and always has been, a life defining fact that sits just below the surface of her, and our, family history.

-“I did all my crying when I was ten” explains her matter of fact approach to life that is somehow reflected in my personality; partly because of my exposure to death in my career as a Cop – but also because it doesn’t disguise an underlying vulnerability and silent bitterness that’s there in her, even though events are so long ago.
+“I did all my crying when I was ten” was her matter of fact approach to life that is somehow reflected in my personality; partly because of my exposure to death in my career as a Cop – but also because it doesn’t disguise an underlying vulnerability and silent bitterness that’s there in her, even though events are so long ago.
 None of us are really that hard.
 But life shapes us.
 War shapes us.

 I’ve also mused about this being the last of the blogs about my family history as it was affected by war.
 Granddad Frank is the last of the line in respect of the Crook family; literally as the youngest child on that side of the family tree, and metaphorically too as – his older brothers, who emigrated to Canada, added an ‘S’ to the end of the surname.
 You can read about the Crook(s) family in the other blogs you’ll find on this site, so perhaps this is the appropriate place for me to stop.
 At least, he’s the last one for me to talk about until something else inspires me to write.